fintech-favie/FinTech-Journey-2026-300-days-/README.md

 ## day 20 : 27 march 2026
 refactor: corrected loop scope to prevent premature report generation Technical Lesson: "Confirmed that indentation determines the 'Life Cycle' of a statement.
 Moving code outside the indentation block ensures it only executes once the loop terminates

+## day 21 : 28 march 2026
+implemented loop control flow and error-handling triggers Technical Achievements:
+Mastered the while loop structure for automation.
+Identified and resolved an infinite loop by fixing variable scope/indentation.
+Successfully implemented the break statement to stop processes at a specific threshold.